Vehmloewff/driza/docs/01-introduction.md

 # Introduction

-> Halyard very early in development, and some major things may change before we hit version `1.0.0`.
+> NOTICE: Halyard very early in development, and some major things may change before we hit version `1.0.0`.

-> This document is a work-in-progress.
+> NOTICE: This document is a work-in-progress.
 If you get stuck or experience any trouble, you can get help via the [Discord Chatroom](https://discord.gg/EzctDxj).

 Ready to get started?
 There is a [starter template](https://github.com/Vehmloewff/halyard-template) for the ambitious.

-TODO: That repo doesn't exist.
-It needs to be created
+TODO: Template repo doesn't exist.
+It needs to be created.

 ## Components